National Graduate Institute for Policy Studies: Alumni

 As of May 2023, GRIPS has over 6000 alumni, most of whom work for government agencies and international organizations all over the world.
-Its alumni network spans over 120 countries.
+Its alumni network spans over 120 countries and includes heads of government, central bank governors, cabinet officials, top diplomats, and leaders of international organizations.

 Partner institutions

 As of August 2024, GRIPS has partnerships with the following universities and institutions: